Shayler

 Shayler is an Anglo-Saxon surname originating in the Gloucestershire/Oxfordshire region of England.
-Alternative common spellings are Shailer and Shaylor.
+Alternative common spellings are Shaylor.

 The name originates from the early medieval period and is of uncertain meaning, though it's thought to be a nickname for someone who 'shails', that is walks with a limp or crookedly.

+Notable people

 Notable people with the surname include: